[All images courtesy of Penguin unless noted otherwise]

 What are the infrastructure challenges that the next generation should prepare for?

-Are there mistakes that you see cities or jurisdictions make time and again?
+Are there mistakes that you see cities or jurisdictions making time and again?

-Not necessarily the same mistakes, but you’ll often see egomaniacal decisions made by politicians who simply want to be seen to be doing something.
+Not necessarily the same mistakes, but you’ll often see egomaniacal decisions made by politicians who simply want to be regarded as doing something.
 It’s completely wasteful.
 The Mayor of New York closed the Fresh Kills landfill to make Staten Island happy because he needed their votes.
-So for 15 years we in New York haven’t had a place to put our garbage, and the cost is enormous.
+So for 15 years we in New York haven’t had a place to put our garbage and the cost is enormous.
 The Governor of New Jersey cancelled a rail tunnel to be built under the Hudson River simply for political reasons.
 The project already had federal environmental approval, the money was allocated, and the site was selected.

-Kate Ascher worked at the Port Authority of New York and New Jersey, the New York City Economic Development Corporation, and Vornado Realty Trust before taking up her current position managing US operations at Happold Consulting, a subsidiary of Buro Happold Engineers.
+Kate Ascher worked at the Port Authority of New York and New Jersey, the New York City Economic Development Corporation, and Buro Happold Consulting.
 She serves as Milstein Professor of Urban Development at Columbia University’s Graduate School of Architecture and Planning.
-She is leading a variety of waterfront and infrastructure developments projects at Happold, including the redevelopment of 10,000 acres of city and federal parkland around Jamaica Bay, and teaches graduate infrastructure and real estate-related courses to urban design, planning, and real estate development students at Columbia.
-Her previous books include The Works: Anatomy of a City and The Heights: Anatomy of a Skyscraper.
+Her books include The Works: Anatomy of a City, The Heights: Anatomy of a Skyscraper, The Way to Go: Moving by Sea, Land, and Air.